ashwin21rao/Brick-Smasher/README.md

 ### Levels

-- The game has 5 levels of increasing difficulty.
+- The game has 5 levels of increasing difficulty and a boss level.

 ### Settings